Swati4star/Images-to-PDF/README.md

 ### Features
 - Create PDF from multiple images from camera or gallery
 - View your converted PDFs
-  - Open, Rename, Delete, print, share files
+  - Open, Rename, Delete, Print, Share Files
-  - Sort the files order based on a number of options
+  - Sort the order of files based on a number of options
   - View File details (Path, size, date created ...)
   - Encrypt PDF
   - Decrypt PDF